jboss-developer/jboss-eap-quickstarts/jts-distributed-crash-rec/README.md

             15:53:31,638 WARN  [com.arjuna.ats.jts] (Periodic Recovery) ARJUNA022167: Got TRANSIENT from ORB for tx 0:ffffc0a8013c:-2eb1158b:4f280ce3:1a, unable determine status, will retry later
             15:53:31,644 WARN  [com.arjuna.ats.jta] (Periodic Recovery) ARJUNA016005: JTS XARecoveryModule.xaRecovery - failed to recover XAResource. status is $3

 5. At this point, Byteman halts or crashes server 1.
-You should be able to view the contents of the object store by typing the following in the terminal for server 1.
+You should be able to view the contents of the object store for this server by typing the following in the terminal for server 1.
 Be sure to replace `EAP_HOME_1` with the path to the first server.

         tree EAP_HOME_1/standalone/data/tx-object-store